Identification

 Occupational exposure limits, engineering controls, and protective equipment

 Consider a work permit system e.g. for maintenance activities.
 Ensure adequate air ventilation.
 Avoid oxygen rich (>23,5%) atmospheres.
 Gas detectors should be used when quantities of oxidizing gases may be released.
 Provide adequate ventilation, including appropriate local extraction, to ensure that the defined occupational exposure limit is not exceeded.
 Systems under pressure should be regularly checked for leakages.
 Preferably use permanent leak tight connections (eg. welded pipes).
-Do not eat, drink or smoke when using the product.

-Wear working gloves while handling containers Guideline: EN 388 Protective gloves against mechanical risks.
+Wear working gloves while handling containers.
+Guideline: EN 388 Protective gloves against mechanical risks.

 Wear eye protection to EN 166 when using gases.
 Guideline: EN 166 Personal Eye Protection.